 Memes

-Last but not least, a fun way to deliver timesheet reminders are via memes.
+Last but not least, memes can make for funny timesheet reminders.
 Creating and filing timesheets can be an administrative task that some employees don’t always love doing, so inject a little whimsy and fun by sending memes to commemorate the upcoming deadline.

 How to automate timesheet reminders?